-- 1. The Commission seeks comment on how, if at all, the guidelines should be amended to address the 10:1 quantity ratio between methamphetamine mixture and methamphetamine (actual).
+1. The Commission seeks comment on how, if at all, the guidelines should be amended to address the 10:1 quantity ratio between methamphetamine mixture and methamphetamine (actual).
 Should the Commission adopt either of the above options or neither?
 Should the Commission equalize the treatment of methamphetamine mixture and methamphetamine (actual) but at some level other than the current quantity thresholds for methamphetamine mixture or methamphetamine (actual)?
 Should the Commission retain references to both methamphetamine mixture and methamphetamine (actual) and set a quantity ratio between these substances but at some level other than the current 10:1 ratio?
-If so, what ratio should the Commission establish, and what is the basis for such ratio? - 2.
-Option 2 would amend §2D1.1 to establish a 1:1 quantity ratio for methamphetamine (actual) and methamphetamine mixture by setting the quantity thresholds for all methamphetamine at the level of methamphetamine (actual).
+If so, what ratio should the Commission establish, and what is the basis for such ratio?

+- 2. Option 2 in Subpart 2 of Part B of the proposed amendment would amend §2D1.1 (Unlawful Manufacturing, Importing, Exporting, or Trafficking (Including Possession with Intent to Commit These Offenses); Attempt or Conspiracy) to establish a 1:1 quantity ratio for methamphetamine (actual) and methamphetamine mixture by setting the quantity thresholds for all methamphetamine at the level of methamphetamine (actual).
 However, this change may result in an increased offense level for some cases involving methamphetamine (actual).
 For example, under the current §2D1.1, 5 grams of a mixture or substance containing 80 percent methamphetamine is treated as 4 grams of methamphetamine (actual), which triggers a base offense level of 22.
 By contrast, under Option 2, 5 grams of a mixture or substance containing 80 percent methamphetamine would be treated as 5 grams of methamphetamine, which would trigger a base offense level of 24.
 Is this an appropriate outcome?
 Why or why not?
 If not, how should the Commission revise §2D1.1 to avoid this outcome? - 3.
 Section 2D1.11 (Unlawfully Distributing, Importing, Exporting or Possessing a Listed Chemical; Attempt or Conspiracy) includes a chemical quantity table specifically for ephedrine, pseudoephedrine, and phenylpropanolamine at subsection (d).
 The table ties the base offense levels for these chemicals to the base offense levels for methamphetamine (actual) set forth in §2D1.1, assuming a 50 percent actual yield of the controlled substance from the chemicals.

-As provided above, Option 1 would amend the Drug Quantity Table at §2D1.1(c) and the Drug Equivalency Tables at Application Note 8(D) of the Commentary to §2D1.1 to set the quantity thresholds for methamphetamine (actual) at the same level as methamphetamine mixture.
+As provided above, Option 1 in Subpart 2 of Part B of the proposed amendment would amend the Drug Quantity Table at §2D1.1(c) and the Drug Equivalency Tables at Application Note 8(D) of the Commentary to §2D1.1 to set the quantity thresholds for methamphetamine (actual) at the same level as methamphetamine mixture.
 If the Commission were to promulgate Option 1, should the Commission amend the table at §2D1.11(d) and make conforming changes to the quantity thresholds?
 Should the Commission revise the quantity thresholds in §2D1.11(d) in a different way?
 If so, what quantity thresholds should the Commission set and on what basis?